 What healthcare provider doesn’t want to see his or her business run more efficiently?
 After all, a well-run practice usually means increased revenue and happier, healthier patients.
 In the past, providers relied on smart hiring and organized employees to ensure their practices operated smoothly.

-From better break rooms to online appointment scheduling, read on to discover ten proven ways to boost your medical practice’s efficiency.
+From online appointment scheduling to better inventory practices, read on to discover ten proven ways to boost your medical practice’s efficiency.

 There’s perhaps no better way to lessen the workload of your administrative staff than with on-demand, 24/7 online scheduling functionality.
 Here’s how a simple “Book an Appointment” button can streamline operations for your front desk:

 - Your administrative team, no longer picking up phone calls every minute of the day, can focus on the task at hand and help patients who are physically in the office.